WebReflection/wicked-elements/README.md

 ```

-Bear in mind, if the array is empty all attributes changes will be nitified.
+Bear in mind, if the array is empty all attributes changes will be notified.